 Minutes of meeting can be defined as the official summary of important information, conversations and decisions made over the course of a meeting.
 Meeting minutes shouldn’t be confused with the meeting agenda, which is prepared in advance and refers to the list of activities that participants are hoping to accomplish during the meeting.
 However, a meeting agenda helps in the preparation stage of minutes taking.

-In general, meeting minutes focus on the outcomes of the meeting, and they may include the following information:
+Minutes of meetings can be formal or informal.
+But in general, meeting minutes focus on the outcomes of the meeting.
+Meeting minutes may include the following information: